-Sweet Spot: Using Alaska Airlines Miles for American Airlines
+Using Alaska Miles for American Flights

 Booking domestic flights or even flights to the Caribbean or Mexico with miles is usually not the best value.
 I’m seeing more and more airlines charge dynamic pricing where the cost of the ticket correlates to the number of miles needed.
 However, there is one sweet spot that I find myself using over and over again: Alaska Airlines miles for travel on American.